wonsunahn/CS1632_PittEdu/README.md

 # Submission

-Each pairwise group will do a group submission to GradeScope as usual.
-The submitting member must use the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.

 Submit the repository created by GitHub Classroom for your team to GradeScope at the **Exercise 3 GitHub** link.
 Make sure the files "PittEdu.side" and "PittEduTest.java" are in your submission.
 Once you submit, GradeScope will